bajamircea/bajamircea.github.io/_posts/2018-05-03-enlightenment-now-s-pinker.markdown

 detailed arguments for the claim.

 Data is one way of providing arguments in the book.
-He references the original source of the data, it's meaning (are we talking about absolute or relative poverty?), the scales (e.g. is it linear or logarithmic?).
+He references the original source of the data, its meaning (are we talking about absolute or relative poverty?), the scales (e.g. is it linear or logarithmic?).
 He is upfront about the limitations and weaknesses of the data and is upfront with regards to what can be inferred (e.g. points that two curves on the graph cannot be compared